HOW TO CREATE BEAUTIFUL TIMELAPSE VIDEOS

 Capturing the sunset behind the Santa Monica Pier

-To capture professional time lapse videos in 2022, you obviously need to understand photography and how the 3 settings affect each other and how they affect your final timelapse.
+To capture professional time lapse videos, you obviously need to understand photography and how the 3 settings affect each other and how they affect your final timelapse.
 You are capturing a sequence of images to create a video file!